humdrum-tools/humdrum-documentation/guide/ch24/index.md

 The relations "higher" and "lower" suggest the use of an arithmetic operator such as greater-than (\>) or less-than (\<).
-In brief, we will approach this question by translating the pitches to a numerical scale, and then use the general-purpose Unix **awk** command to test whether the nominally lower voice is truly lower.
+In brief, we will approach this question by translating the pitches to a numerical scale, and then use the general-purpose Unix <span class="unix">awk</span> command to test whether the nominally lower voice is truly lower.

 First we need to translate the pitch representation to some sort of